thedaviddias/bfdes.in/posts/hello-world.md

 Markup is versioned like source code.
 In this sense, the publishing mechanism is similar to that of Jekyll:
 * Posts written in [Markdown](https://github.github.com/gfm/) are committed alongside code
-* At build-time, a custom Webpack loader transforms the entries and bundles them into the server code
+* At build-time, the entries are rendered to HTML strings and bundled into the server code
 * At runtime entries loaded into memory can be queried on demand

-Code snippets can be entered inline or in fenced code blocks:
+A custom Webpack loader processes the posts.
+Within the markup, code snippets can be entered inline or in fenced code blocks.
+The markdown parser supports highlighting of code blocks:

 ```javascript
 marked.setOptions({